 Otherwise this page will visualize the schema:

 Each circle represents a vertex type, and each link represents an edge type.
 You can drag the circles to change their positions.
 There are two ways to zoom in and out.
-If you have a touchpad, two-finger moving up zooms out; two-finger moving down zooms in.
-Similarly, if your mouse has a scroll wheel, spinning forward zooms out; spinning backward zooms in.
+If you have a touchpad, two-finger moving up zooms in; two-finger moving down zooms out.
+Similarly, if your mouse has a scroll wheel, spinning forward zooms in, and spinning backward zooms out.

 Note: The relationship between a vertex type and a vertex instance of a graph is like the relationship between a table and one record of a table in the relational database world.
 The relationship between an edge type and an edge instance is similar.
 In the Design Schema step, the user defines vertex types and edge types to model the data schema.
 After the schema has been created, the next two steps, Map Data To Graph and Load Data, are for loading data into the graph.